 As Veronica Walsh points out in her blog, CBT is particularly valuable because it gives people tools they can use themselves.
 The goal is actually for each patient to become their own therapist.
 Through CBT, people learn how to recognize their own distorted thought patterns and how to move towards happier, healthier thoughts.

-When you write in a personal journal, you generally reinforce your thought patterns.
+When you write in a blank notebook, you generally reinforce your thought patterns.
 It’s well known that writing things down helps you retain and recall that information better.
 If you write about negative thoughts and experiences, it makes it easier for you to recall those things the next time you fall into a spiral.
 Unless you actively review your writing journal, looking for patterns and triggers, you might not recognize your unhealthy thought patterns.
 And without the tools needed to redirect your thoughts, simply recognizing patterns and triggers isn’t much help anyway.